GoogleCloudPlatform/aether/.conductor/status.md

 - Task 2.4: Implemented type parsing with ownership sigils (21 new tests)
 - Task 2.5: Implemented function parsing with params and return types (14 new tests)
 - Task 2.6: Implemented annotation parsing with @extern, @requires support (14 new tests)
+- Task 2.7: Implemented variable declaration and expression parsing (16 new tests)